Continuing Professional Development

 Dr Raphael Wilkins, Director of International Affairs, London Centre for Leadership in Learning, Institute of Education, University of London

-Sweyne Park School headteacher, Andy Hodgkinson attributes the improvement in the school’s A* - A percentage at GCSE in part to the Thinking Skills Initiative.
+The previous headteacher of Sweyne Park School, Andy Hodgkinson attributes the improvement in the school’s A* - A percentage at GCSE in part to the Thinking Skills Initiative.

 Teaching pupils explicit thinking skills also works very well alongside our Assessment for Learning policy, as the two practices enhance and combine well to support pupils’ learning in the most effective way possible.